Wisconsin

 About

-Lake Michigan is a destination combining significant marine heritage, recreation and exploration opportunities.
-The site is home to 39 known shipwrecks, with the potential for more to be found.
+Wisconsin Shipwreck Coast National Marine Sanctuary provides stewardship for our nation’s maritime heritage in Lake Michigan combining significant marine heritage, recreation and exploration opportunities.
+The sanctuary is home to 39 known shipwrecks, with the potential for more to be found.
 Fifteen of these vessels are preserved almost completely intact due to the Great Lakes’ cold water conditions.
 Three have standing masts, a rarity among sunken wrecks.
 Research indicates that the site has over 100 reported vessel losses, indicating that more wrecks lie waiting to be discovered, explored, and protected.

 For some, these wrecks are family legends and local lore tied to their ancestry and community in addition to their national historic importance.
 These hallowed waters harbor vessels lost to the treacherous waters and weather of the lakes.
 For others, they serve as popular locations for diving, boating, fishing, recreation, and heritage tourism contributing revenue to the local economy.